In the previous chapter, we’ve discussed the paradigm and concepts of OpenPGP CA at a high level.

 respective remote organization.
 The reason for this is that the CA admin of

-alpha.org probably only wants the
+alpha.example probably only wants the CA at

-beta.org CA admin to act as a
+beta.example to act as a

 trusted introducer for users at

-beta.org - and not for keys outside that
+beta.example, but not for keys outside that

 Using a bridge, members of each organization can authenticate members of the remote organization.
-The following diagram shows the keys and certifications that are created when bridging two organizations.
+The following figure shows the keys and certifications that are created when bridging two organizations.